RSears0314/Bash-Beginnings/1 Commands.md

 Conditional Statments used in bash; if...then...fi; if...then...else...fi; if..elif..else..fi\
 You can also use and (-a) and or (-o) for comparisons.

 You can automate scripts using cron jobs.
+(See CRON Jobs)